 *A performance episode is defined as an initiative that the students take, made up of tasks, which develops their skills, and which involves both selecting knowledge from the programme and interacting with others.
 It must be measurable so that they are able to reflect on their professional skills development.

-** The growth and productivity E-portfolio is a digital internet-based tool within which they can store all evidence of their work, feedback from stakeholders, their reflections and their Individual Development Plan (IDP).
+** The growth and productivity E-portfolio is a digital internet-based tool within which they will store all evidence of their work, feedback from stakeholders, their reflections and their Individual Development Plan (IDP).
 It allows them to share their journey with others and to organise elements of it to help them progress further.

 Year 2 modules include:

 In the current business environment, it is imperative that marketers keep pace with the dramatic and far-reaching changes fuelling digital transformation.
 This module is about appreciating the importance of the ever-evolving, dynamic digital marketing landscape.
 This module introduces students to the digital marketing channels and their applications.
 It presents theoretical frameworks and models, which are relevant to digital marketing practice.
 It examines the development of supporting technologies for digital marketing and examines digital channels and their suitability for inclusion for effective integrated online and off line marketing programmes and campaigns.
 Search Engine Optimization (SEO), customer acquisition and retention, mobile marketing, email marketing, online PR, affiliate marketing, social media, video and multichannel marketing are all explored in detail.
 It identifies the importance of effective digital monitoring and measurement techniques that enable organisations to improve digital marketing effectiveness performance and planning.
 It introduces student’s related legislation, regulation and codes of practice.

 • Develop students' understanding and knowledge of the issues in digital marketing.

 • Provide students an understanding of the nature of digital marketing concepts and techniques, and the role of digital marketing in improving an organizations marketing effectiveness and planning.